Chennai Super Kings have an age-old squad and some glaring weaknesses to ride past this year.

 - Ravindra Jadeja - 26 wickets

 Chennai's strength remains their astute captain, MS Dhoni, and his ability to marshal his troops brilliantly.
 With an array of average cricketers up their sleeve, the former Indian captain has found ways to get the best out of them, also aided by the slow surfaces back home in Chepauk.
-Quality spinners like Imran Tahir, Harbhajan Singh and Ravindra Jadeja are joined by Piyush Chawla this season as Chennai focus on building on their strength.
+In UAE, conditions won't be too different either.
+Quality spinners like Imran Tahir and Ravindra Jadeja are joined by Piyush Chawla this season as Chennai focus on building on their strength.
+Even with Harbhajan Singh absent, Chennai are relatively strong in the spin department.

-Their near-perfect home record and the battery of spinners is complemented by the additions of Josh Hazlewood and Sam Curran in the auction.
-The two are there to step in on pitches outside Chennai.
+The slow conditions in UAE and the battery of spinners is complemented by the additions of Josh Hazlewood and Sam Curran in the auction.
+The two are there to step in when the matches are in Sharjah perhaps where wickets are flatter.
 Unlike before, fast bowling will be Chennai's strength this time given that Lungi Ngidi is also present in their ranks.
 Even if it's impossible to fit all of them in one team, Chennai have enough backup to change plans on the go.

-While Chennai have found a way more often than not, the underlying feeling is that they might come short this time around.
+While Chennai have found a way more often than not, the underlying feeling is that they might come short this time around, despite the tournament being staged entirely in conditions they will love.
 For the first time in the Indian Premier League, we might see them miss the playoffs.

 Feature image courtesy: AFP / Sajjad Hussain